the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-prosandcons.md

 - Distributed team format attracts people from different time zones, different workplace requirements or those who work best with flexible working hour arrangements
 - This can lead to innovative ways to establish social interactions and social dynamics in general
 - It will help us learn about more colleagues from different parts of the world and educate us more about our cultural differences and accommodations to make in our work environment
-- It will make it convenient to have decision making efficiently by involving every stakeholders irrespective of their locations, given the meeting is done in a mutually convenient time
+- Decision making will become more efficient by involving all stakeholders irrespective of their locations, given the meeting is done at a mutually convenient time

 > As someone who used to commute 4 hours per day for 12 years, I can sum my experiences in two words: remote working reduces inequality.
 Pablo Rodríguez-Sánchez (GitHub: PabRod)